-As reflected in his service record through the notes made by the officers during his treatment and discharge, Private Jenner wants to do more and we find out that he is passed over because of his age and infirmity.
-But, as related earlier, though suspicious of his true age, it appears that the combination of rheumatism and the effects of shell shock as hampered his ability to contribute to the war effort.
-Though the poem does not allude to the short time of his active service, there is a tone that reflects this and he is happy to note to the reader that the military heritage of the Jenner’s is carried on by his son’s service.
+As reflected in his service record through the notes made by the officers during his treatment and discharge, Private Jenner wants to do more, and we find out that he is passed over because of his age and infirmity.
+But, as related earlier, though suspicious of his true age, it appears that the combination of rheumatism and the affects of shell shock has hampered his ability to contribute to the war effort.
+Though the poem does not allude to the short time of his active service, there is a tone that reflects this, and he is happy to note to the reader that the military heritage of the Jenner’s is carried on by his son’s service.

 He does regret that he could not bear “their lot and hardships,” of his battalion comrades.